 Some of our product sales in international markets occur through distributors.
 As a result, we are dependent on these distributors to promote and create demand for our products.
 Our distributors often offer products from several different companies, and certain of our distributors may carry our competitors' products and promote our competitors' products over our own products.
 We have limited ability, if any, to cause our distributors to devote adequate resources to promoting, marketing, selling and supporting our products or to maintain certain inventory levels, and changes in our distributors' inventory levels, as compared to comparable prior periods, could negatively impact our revenue growth rates.
-We cannot assure you that we will be successful in maintaining and strengthening our relationships with our distributors or establishing relationships with new distributors for a product or a region, and the loss of these distributors could reduce our revenue.
+We cannot assure you that we will be successful in maintaining and strengthening our relationships with our distributors or establishing relationships with new distributors who have the ability to market, sell and support our products effectively.
+We may rely on one or more key distributors for a product or a region, and the loss of these distributors could reduce our revenue.
 Distributors may face financial difficulties, including bankruptcy, which could harm our collection of accounts receivable and financial results.
 In addition, violations of anti-corruption or similar laws by our distributors could have a material impact on our business and reputation, and any termination of a distributor relationship may result in increased competition in the applicable jurisdiction.
 Failure to manage the risks associated with our use of distributors outside of the U.S. may reduce sales, increase expenses, and weaken our competitive position, any of which could have a negative effect on our operating results.